strapdata/elassandra/README.md

 ### Building from Source

-Like Elasticsearch, Elasticassandra uses [Maven](http://maven.apache.org) for its build system.
+Like Elasticsearch, Elassandra uses [Maven](http://maven.apache.org) for its build system.

 Simply run the `mvn clean package -DskipTests` command in the cloned directory.
 The distribution will be created under *target/releases*.

 ### Installation

 * Install Apache Cassandra version 2.1.8.
-* Elasticassandra is currently built from cassandra version 2.1.8 with the following minor changes :
+* Elassandra is currently built from cassandra version 2.1.8 with the following minor changes :
   * org.apache.cassandra.cql3.QueryOptions includes a new static constructor forInternalCalls().
   * org.apache.cassandra.service.CassandraDaemon and StorageService to include hooks to start Elasticsearch in the boostrap process.
-  * org.apache.cassandra.service.ElastiCassandraDaemon extends CassandraDaemon with Elasticsearch features.
+  * org.apache.cassandra.service.ElassandraDaemon extends CassandraDaemon with Elasticsearch features.
   * To avoid classloading issue, you can remove these 3 modified classes from the cassandra-all.jar (elasticassandra-SNAPSHOT-x.x.jar contains the modified version).
 ```
 zip -d cassandra-all-2.1.8.jar 'org/apache/cassandra/cql3/QueryOptions*'